yoshi-gd/OOP-Sorting-algorithms/README.md

 ---
 2. **Abstraction** - a simple interface

-As mentioned above there are 2 simple ways to use this code - using the terminal to let the code do everything for you or using `.get_sorted_list` and `.print_sorted_list` after importing the desired algorithms
+Using abstraction allows for 2 simple ways to use this code - using the terminal to let the code do everything for you or using `.get_sorted_list` and `.print_sorted_list` after importing the desired algorithms

 - Terminal interface example and code:
 <img width="1028" height="732" alt="image" src="https://github.com/user-attachments/assets/ef0f77cb-2a7d-4086-a2f2-11028756a895" />